 End entity Certificate use is restricted by using Certificate extensions on key usage and extended key usage.
+End entity Certificate use is restricted by the key usage and extended key usage values.

 Subordinate CA Certificates issued under the Trusted Root program can be used to issue Certificates for transactions that require: